approvals/ApprovalTests.cpp/doc/UsingCppUTest.md

 ## Introduction

-The [CppUTest](http://cpputest.github.io/) test framework works well with Approval Tests.
+The [CppUTest](http://cpputest.github.io/) test framework works well on most platforms with Approval Tests.

 This section describes the various ways of using Approval Tests with CppUTest.

-**Note:** Approval Tests's use of STL objects triggers test failures from CppUTest's memory-leak checking, and so our integration with CppUTest currently **turns of its memory leak checks**.

 **Note:** Approval Tests has some specific build requirements if it is built with the [Ninja build generator](https://ninja-build.org/). **If you use Ninja with Approval Tests, special care is needed when setting up builds**, to avoid compilation errors or test failures.
 If you have any problems with this, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top) **Note:** Approval Tests has some specific build requirements if it is built with the [Ninja build generator](https://ninja-build.org/). **If you use Ninja with Approval Tests, special care is needed when setting up builds**, to avoid compilation errors or test failures.
 If you have any problems with this, please see [Troubleshooting Misconfigured Build](/doc/TroubleshootingMisconfiguredBuild.md#top). <!-- singleLineInclude: include_ninja_warning_note. path: /doc/include_ninja_warning_note.include.md -->

+### CppUTest Integration Limitations

+**Note:** This integration is not tested on CygWin.
+The CppUTest integration with Approval Tests does not build on this platform, CygWin, therefore our tests of it are disabled.

+**Note:** Approval Tests's use of STL objects triggers test failures from CppUTest's memory-leak checking, and so our integration with CppUTest currently **turns of its memory leak checks**.

 ## Getting Started With CppUTest